leoramos1292/PowerPointImageSearcher/README.md

-# Power Poin tImage Searcher
+# Power Point Image Searcher

 Hello!
 Thank you for checking out this project!
 This porgram helps you in creating a PowerPoint slide with a title, a body and images.